KnockIT-MC/KnockDC/README.md

 ### chat.join-leave-messages
 Requires the `chat.enabled` option to be set to `true`.

-Set this to `true` to enable sending join/leave messages to Discord, `false` to disable.
+Set this to `true` to enable sending join/leave messages to Discord, `false` to disable. e.g.
 ```yaml
 chat:
   enabled: true